 3. Gauges should be protected from damage when not in use.
-It is recommended to crocell the thread gauge when not in use ( please contact us for further information).
+Rhopoint recommend applying a specialist coating to the thread gauge when not in use, (full details on this process is available directly from Rhopoint, contact us for further information).

 4. Do not use excessive force when applying the gauge to the component as this may result in either damage to the component or gauge.

 5. Never use a thread gauge that has not been calibrated, if in doubt consult an appropriate authority.

 It is highly recommended that an appropriate authority such as a UKAS approved laboratory carries out a full calibration on thread gauges at least once a year.
 In between UKAS calibrations at a frequency based on usage, thread gauges should be calibrated in-house.
 A typical in-house calibration would include a written procedure and an associated calibration record sheet, which would contain as a minimum, the following listed information: